csound-flossmanual/csound-floss/book/08-a-open-sound-control.md

 Note that the time at which the message is received is necessarily slightly later than the time at which it is being sent.
 The time difference is usually around some milliseconds; it depends on the UDP transmission.

-More than one variables in a message
+More than one variable in a message
 ------------------------------------

 The string which specifies the data types which are being sent, can consist of more than one character.
 It was "i" in the previous example, as we sent an integer.
 When we want to send a float and a string, it will become "fs".
 This is the case in the next example; anything else is very similar to what was shown before.